engineeranalyst/HR-Analytics-Analysis/README.md

 ## 🚀 How to Run This Project
 1. Download the `HR Analytics Dashboard.pbix` file.
-2. Import the `HR Employee Survey Responses (cleaned).csv` file.
+2. Download the `HR Employee Survey Responses (cleaned).csv` file.
-3. Open the Transform Data Panel and put the full file path name of the CSV file in the Source.
+3. Open the Power Query Editor and place the full file path name of the CSV file in the Source.
 4. Refresh the Preview of the Data Source.